 Calculate Expenses and Adjustments

 Now that you know how much you made for the entire year, tally your deductions and expenses.
 The easiest way to do this is by following the list found on a tax return form.
-If you don't have any expenses, then you're done because your adjusted gross income will be the total from your W-2s.
+If you don't have any expenses, then you're done because your adjusted gross income will be the total from your W-2s forms.
 If you plan to itemize or you have self-employment income, use Form 1040.
-If you might itemize a few things such as mortgage interest or interest paid on your student loans, use Form 1040-A.
+For the 2018 tax year, the IRS has updated Form 1040 to be shorter and simpler.

 Calculate Adjusted Gross Income Using a Form 1040

 Examine the tax form and make sure you have included all of your income.
 If you received a retirement account distribution, dividends, taxable interest, income from real estate or your business showed either a profit or loss, that income has to be counted before you subtract your expenses and adjustments.
 Once you have accounted for all your wages and income, tally your expenses and adjustments.

 Form 1040 allows you to declare the most expenses, so it's the best form to use if you have a lot of expenses you want to subtract from your income.
 Expenses include educator expenses, business expenses, the health savings account deduction, the deductible part of self-employment tax, retirement plan contributions, self-employment health insurance deductions, early withdrawal penalty for savings accounts, alimony, IRA deductions, student loan interest, tuition and fees and domestic production deduction activities.

 Once you have a tally of all your expenses, subtract that amount from your gross income.
 For example, if your W-2s and other income equal $56,000 and you have $15,000 in allowable expenses, your Adjusted Gross Income would be $41,000 ($56,000 - $15,000).